 ACE faculty, staff, and peer tutors are available to help all undergraduate students develop the study skills and personal success habits that enhance learning and promote the highest level of academic achievement.
-ACE offers peer tutoring in content areas and study skills, peer assisted study sessions (PASS), workshops on classroom management and graduation preparation, free study space and technology, and personal academic consultations (PACs) with faculty to provide guidance on balancing college-work-life.
+ACE offers peer tutoring in content areas and study skills, workshops on classroom management and graduation preparation, free study space and technology, and personal academic consultations (PACs) with faculty to provide guidance on balancing college-work-life.